dajwani/Optimisation-Module-Installations/README.md

 # Optimisation-Module-Installations

 # Getting Started
 You will use Jupyter Notebook, Julia (v1.8.5), and Xpress throughout the course.
 Please follow the installation guidance below **sequentially**.
+Note that the screenshots in this instruction set are from an earlier version of Julia.

 ## Install Anaconda and Jupyter Notebook
 - If you already have Jupyter Notebook installed, go ahead and install Julia (jump right into the next step)